Login

 • Drive evenly and defensively.

 • Let your vehicle coast to a stop.
-This is also known as sailing and is similar to idling in a petrol car.
+This is also known as sailing and is similar to idling in a petrol or diesel car.

 • Use cruise control on the motorway.
 This helps to maintain a constant speed and control energy consumption.

-• Drive at a moderate speed: higher speeds increase drag.
+• Drive at a moderate speed.
+That’s because higher speeds lead to increased drag and higher consumption.

-• Use the car's economy mode.
-This artificially reduces the performance of the engine.
+• Use the car’s economy mode.
+This artificially reduces the performance peaks of the engine.

-• Choose the right model when buying an electric car.
+• Choose the right model when buying a car.
 The heavier and bulkier the car, the higher the fuel consumption.

 • Make sure you have the right tyres at the right pressure.